aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/metered/_index.md

 Provides methods to set metered key.

-To learn more, visit the [ Licensing and Subscription ][Licensing and Subscription] documentation article.

  **Examples:**

 In this example, an attempt will be made to set metered public and private key the component jar file: